 - Nuts & bolts of value improvement Part II: Analytics

-Preconference “Order Wisely” Friday, November 15th: targeted presentations by national experts on high value tests and treatments for common medical conditions, tailored to patient care setting:
+Preconference “Order Wisely” Friday, November 15th: targeted presentations by national experts on high value tests and treatments for common medical conditions, tailored to patient care setting.
+Includes review of appropriate imaging for CMS Priority Clinical Areas, to prepare providers for the CMS AUC Program beginning January 2020.

 Ambulatory Care Hospital Medicine Emergency Medicine Pediatrics